-This will take you out of Edit mode back into Command mode and replace the old line with the new, edited line that you have just created (note that only 40 characters of the line are displayed - you can always see the whole line by pressing E to edit the line).
-Now move the cursor down one line and press E to edit the line beginning SCREEN(3,3) move the cursor right until it is over the second 3 in this line (the one before the right parenthesis) and press to delete it, press and type:
+This will take you out of the Edit mode back into Command mode and replace the old linewith the new, edited line that you have just created (note that only 40 characters of the line are displayed - you can always see the whole line by pressing E to edit the line).
+Now move the cursor down one line and press E to edit the line beginning SCREEN(3,3)..... move the cursor right until it is over the second 3 in this line (the one before the right parenthesis) and press to delete it, press and type:

-RANDOM() MOD 14 + 2 <RET>
+RANDOM(0) MOD 14 + 2 <RET>

-Now edit the line starting SCREEN(6,9) by moving the cursor down one line and pressing E, on the Edit screen move the cursor right until it is positioned over the number 9, press and and type:
+Now edit the line starting SCREEN(6,9).... by moving the cursor down one line and pressing E, on the Edit screen move tha cursor right until it is positioned over the number 9, press then and type:

-RANDOM(0) 14 + 2 <RET>
+RANDOM(O) MOD 14 + 2 (RET)

-Finally, within Command mode, move the cursor down one line (so it is on the READLN; line), press and type:
+Finally, within Command mode, move the cursor down one line (so it is on the READLN; line), press (INS) and type:

-UNTIL FALSE; <RET>
+UNTIL FALSE; (RET)